-Home staging is a growing field driven by many factors including the:
+Home staging, also known as property styling, real estate staging and even house fluffing, is a growing field driven by many factors including the ups and downs in the real estate market.

-As more people enter the field of home staging, they wonder what training to take.
+As more people enter the field of home staging, aspiring home stager wonder what home staging courses to take.

 The first thing to know is that ANYONE can call themselves a home stager and ANYONE can offer a training program and hand out any “credential” they want to create.